PDA

 The case for PDA as a meaningful profile

 Since 2003, research has found consistent patterns that align with the profile.
-Diagnostic interview data identified a group whose features matched Newson's descriptions.
-The EDA-Q and its refined version (EDA-8) showed good psychometric properties, and demand avoidance scores were not related to parental reports of autism severity — supporting the idea that this is a somewhat distinct dimension.
+The EDA-Q and its refined version (EDA-8) showed good psychometric properties, and demand avoidance scores were not related to parental reports of autism severity, supporting the idea that this is a somewhat distinct dimension.
+Adults experiencing PDA report themes of pervasive anxiety, challenges negotiating everyday demands, and a strong need for autonomy.

-For families, the case for PDA being "real" is often experiential and practical: the profile describes their child with startling accuracy, and the strategies associated with it (low demand, indirect language, collaborative problem-solving) are the only ones that work.
+For families, the case for PDA being "real" is often experiential and practical: the profile describes their child with startling accuracy, and the strategies associated with it, low demand, indirect language, collaborative problem-solving, are the only ones that work.

 The case against PDA as a separate construct